 Clip NOT representative of the blu-ray version

-So that’s The Devonsville Terror blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s The Devonsville Terror blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.

 Summary: The Devonsville Terror (1983) Blu-ray Review

 Actor(s): Suzanna Love, Donald Pleasence, Robert Walker Jr., Paul Willson